Raexyl/Vertigo/README.md

  - run "cmake --build ."

 ### Dev Todo
- - Impact::Scene should be a singleton, I reckon...
-This is being difficult...
- - Make deterministic (calculate dt)
  - max iterations to avoid spiral of death
  - Material class?
  - Polygons?